 These approaches—in addition to filling a data gap for many agencies and helping them target high risk locations—could lead many road designers to look more closely at the role of speed and speed management in highway safety.

 A new Vice report analyzes transportation models ―conceived more than fifty years ago in the early days of national highway building― as the “broken algorithm that poisoned American transportation.”

 By Chris McCahill The greater Cleveland area is coming to terms with the sometimes-messy impacts of repeated highway expansions.
-For decades, highway-capacity investments have caused the area’s dwindling population to simply move around and spread …
+For decades, highway capacity investments have caused the area’s dwindling population to simply move around and …

 As the transportation field gradually moves away from its singular focus on high motor vehicle speeds and its reliance on motorist behavior to set speed limits, NACTO has just released comprehensive guidance on speed limits on surface streets in metro areas.